errory230/Linear-scaling-autoencoder/README.md

-# LAE
+# LSE
 This code implements an algorithm that predicts blood glucose levels by analyzing the intensity of different wavelengths using Raman spectroscopy.
-It trains a linearization autoencoder (LAE) model on a custom dataset and calculates various loss functions to optimize the model.
+It trains a linear-scaling autoencoder (LSE) model on a custom dataset and calculates various loss functions to optimize the model.
 The code also includes options for visualizing the latent space and predictions, as well as plotting the training loss over iterations.

 ## Requirement ##